 5th Place - Murray Ince - "Newtown, February”

-I was born in Newport in 1957, on the whole I enjoyed school and of course my favourite subject was always art.
+I was born in Newport in 1957, on the whole, I enjoyed school and of course, my favorite subject was always art.
 I became a furniture maker and gradually moved into designing and manufacturing so I was always drawing and painting furniture designs.
 I took up painting seriously, though not full time in the early 1990’s, in 1996 I decided to do an A level Art and Design at the local college to get a taste of structured art learning and in 1997 did a teaching qualification.

 My first love is Landscape painting and Winsor and Newton’s ‘Artisan’ oils; I have written a book titled ‘Landscape Painting In ‘Artisan’ Water-Mixable Oils’ and am a featured artist and product ambassador for Winsor and Newton.
 I received a Highly Commended award in the 2012 Patchings competition in ‘The Artist’ professional category for which I was delighted and in 2015 had a painting accepted for the final exhibition at The Patchings.
 I am a regular entrant to the Light, Space and Time art competitions and have been lucky enough to have had a degree of success.